ShangjinTang/cmake-template/README.md

 ## Repository layout

-The repository layout is pretty straightforward, including the CMake files to build the project, a `conanfile` where are declared examples of dependencies, a suppression list for cppcheck and the C++ source code:
+The repository layout is pretty straightforward, including the CMake files to build the project, `conanfile.txt` `vcpkg.json` where are declared examples of dependencies, a suppression list for cppcheck and the C++ source code:

 ```text
 -- .clang-format                - the clang-format rules for the C++ project